Crafers, South Australia

-The town of Crafers is in the Adelaide Hills to the south-east of Adelaide, South Australia, considered to be an outer suburb of Adelaide.
+The suburb of Crafers is in the Adelaide Hills to the south-east of Adelaide, South Australia, considered to be an outer suburb of Adelaide.

 History

 Crafers was named after David Crafer, who arrived in Adelaide in 1838 and moved to the area.
 With his wife he established an inn, the Sawyers Arms, in 1839 three years after the colony of South Australia was created.
 He then built the Norfolk Arms on 16 acre in 1840 with banquet seating for 150.
 He moved to Adelaide and sold the Norfolk Arms in 1842, at which point it was known as The Crafers Inn.
 A new hotel was built on the site in 1880, remaining into the 21st century as The Crafers Inn, but the original building was burned down in 1926.
 At the time the area at the foot of nearby Mount Lofty was known as the Tiers, infamous for being the haunt of numerous Tiersmen and woodcutters on the run from authorities in Adelaide.

 The historic Crafers Primary School was first established in the area in 1865 by Mr Edward Smith.
 The school was initially located in small premises in Atkinson Road, and then moved to its present location in Piccadilly Road in 1928.
 The historic stone and brick building was opened on 31 August of that year.
 The late 1970s saw extensive upgrading of the school facilities under Principal Allan Stanley-Smith, including construction of the Ruth Beare Hall in 1976 named after Ruth Beare who taught at the school from 1937 to 1944 and 1947 to 1975.

 The Church of the Epiphany, Epiphany Place, Crafers has played a prominent role in the life of the district since it was built in 1878 on land donated by Henry Scott.